Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-nUtF3e6i_lU.md

 ### Transcript

-> like once dedicated servers mark isn't necessarily involved in that that much um we don't have an update on dedicated service by the way still working on that
+> like once dedicated servers mark isn't necessarily involved in that that much, we don't have an update on dedicated service by the way still working on that